How to use Voice of the Customer to accelerate SaaS growth

 B2B SaaS companies face unique challenges in branding and design.
 Many struggle to differentiate from competitors and develop brands that resonate with their target audience.
 It's common for B2B SaaS startups to focus on gaining traction with small to mid-sized businesses (SMB), then try to move upmarket to target larger enterprise customers.

-But a brand crafted for SMBs isn’t always going to catch the eye of enterprises.
-There’s a different standard.
-And while it’s common for SaaS companies to rebrand during their lifetime, developing a scalable brand from the start is more time and cost-effective.
+But a brand crafted for SMBs isn't always going to catch the eye of enterprise buyers.
+There's a different standard.
+And while it's common for SaaS companies to rebrand during their lifetime, developing a scalable brand from the start is more time and cost-effective.

-Agencies with experience working with startup, SMB, and enterprise clients will understand the nuances of B2B SaaS branding.
-They can help you craft a unique, memorable brand that can scale with your company.
+When choosing a B2B SaaS marketing agency, look for one with experience working across startup, SMB, and enterprise clients.
+They'll understand the nuances of B2B SaaS branding and help you craft a unique, memorable brand that can actually scale with your company, and they'll know when your current brand is quietly holding you back.

 Questions to ask:

-User experience design isn’t just about making design look good.
-It’s about reducing friction for web visitors and product users.
-It’s about making it easy for them to achieve their goals.
+User experience design goes far beyond making things look good.
+It's about reducing friction for web visitors and product users,making it easy for them to achieve their goals and enjoy the process of doing so.

-UX and UI are especially important in today’s saturated SaaS market.
-If your website or product isn’t easy to use and users don’t enjoy their interactions with it, countless competitors are waiting to take your place.
+UX and UI are especially important in today's saturated SaaS market.
+If your website or product isn't easy to use and users don't enjoy their interactions with it, countless competitors are a click away.
+This is one of the most overlooked areas when hiring a SaaS marketing agency; many buyers focus on brand and copy, and underestimate how much UX and UI design impacts conversion.

 Questions to ask:

-Take, for example, a SaaS product that offers comprehensive workflows.
+Take, for example, a SaaS product that offers comprehensive workflow automation.
 A creative team with limited experience working with complex subject matter may struggle to distill the true value.
 Illustrations may be too small or complex.
-The copy may be laden with technical jargon not widely understood by the buying committee.
+Copy may be laden with technical jargon not widely understood by the buying committee.

 Questions to ask:

-Conversion copywriters don’t simply write to educate, they write to inspire action.
-These writers are trained in conversion rate optimization (CRO) and strategically apply conversion science (e.g. psychological principles of persuasion) to compel readers to take action.
+Conversion copywriters don't simply write to educate; they write to inspire action.
+These writers are trained in conversion rate optimization (CRO) and strategically apply conversion science — including visual, psychological principles of persuasion and resonance — to compel readers to take the next step.

 Experienced conversion copywriters can weave together your value proposition, key messages, benefits, and proof points into a compelling narrative.
 Where time, scope, and budget permit, they may also conduct Voice of the Customer (VoC) research to deepen their understanding of how customers talk about your product and why it's most valuable.

-In addition to conversion copywriting, look for copywriters experienced in writing persuasive for multiple personas within the B2B buying committee.
-They know how to effectively surface the key benefits for a CIO on one web page (more technical value), and the benefits for a VP of Operations (more practical value) on another.
+In addition to conversion copywriting, look for copywriters experienced in writing persuasively for multiple personas within the B2B buying committee — surfacing the key benefits for a CIO on one page, and the benefits for a VP of Operations on another.

 Questions to ask:

-Accessible branding, design, and development ensure that your brand and product experiences are accessible to individuals with disabilities.
+Accessible branding, design, and development ensure that your brand and product experiences are available to individuals with disabilities, and in many regions, it's an outright legal requirement.

-If you’re hiring a web agency, be sure they understand and adhere to the latest web design and development accessibility guidelines and can advise you on the legal requirements within your region.
-For brand and marketing, look for an agency that prioritizes accessible color palettes, typography, and font size.
+If you're hiring a web agency, confirm that they understand and adhere to the latest WCAG guidelines and can advise you on the relevant regional requirements — whether that's Section 508 or ADA Title II in the US, the EAA in the EU, the Equality Act in the UK, or AODA in Canada.
+For brand and marketing, look for an agency that prioritizes accessible color palettes, typography, and font sizing from the start — not as an afterthought.

 Questions to ask:

-Then, after confirming that the agency can deliver what you need most, examine their versatility.
-Look for natural opportunities to leverage their additional skillsets for other areas of sales and marketing.
+Then, after confirming the agency can deliver what you need most, examine their versatility.
+Look for natural opportunities to leverage their additional skillsets across other areas of sales and marketing.

-When the same agency rebrands your company, applies the brand to your website and product, and creates sales and marketing collateral, you can keep your in-house team focused on high-priority tasks and the agency focused on branding and creative.
+When the same agency rebrands your company, applies the brand to your website and product, and creates sales and marketing collateral, you get consistency, efficiency, and a team that deeply understands your brand — without the coordination overhead of managing multiple vendors.

 Questions to ask: